 The complaints director regularly reviews all complaints made about the Company, its directors and staff.
 These findings are useful when examining the underlying operational procedures of the Company and can, if deemed appropriate, lead to changes in policies and procedures.

-Any referral to the Legal Ombudsman should be within six years from the act or omission occurring, or three years from when the complainant should reasonably have known that there was a cause for complaint or within twelve months from receiving our written response to the complaint made.
+Any referral to the Legal Ombudsman should be within six years from the act or omission occurring or within three years from the date the complainant should reasonably have known there were grounds for complaint.

 How to contact us

 If you have any questions or comments, wish to complain, or simply need more information, please contact our complaints director:

 Canter Levin & Berg, 1 Temple Square, 24 Dale Street, Liverpool L2 5RL